nhsengland/datascience/docs/our_work/casestudy-synthetic-data-pipeline.md

 summary: 'The generation of safe and effective synthetic data to be used in technologies that improve health and social care.'
 category: 'CaseStudies'
 origin: 'Skunkworks'
-tags: ['SYNTHETIC DATA', GENERATION, 'NEURAL NETWORKS', STRUCTURED DATA, PII, SYNTHETIC DATA,'PYTHON', 'COMPLETE']
+tags: ['SYNTHETIC DATA', GENERATION, 'NEURAL NETWORKS', STRUCTURED DATA, PATIENT IDENTIFIABLE DATA, SYNTHETIC DATA,'PYTHON', 'COMPLETE']
 ---

 ![Example graphs studying the fidelity of the synthetic data to the artificial data.](../images/example_report_output.png)